 Bite marks were found on the breast, abdomen, and pubic region of the 73-year-old murder victim.
 Both forensic odontologists concluded that the bite marks were made at or near the time of death, and defendant was the only one who could have inflicted these wounds.
 Experts found eight complete or partial bite marks.
 To preserve the bite marks, a rubber impression of the victim's breast was made because it contained the most three-dimensional indentations.
 Deeper bite marks were preserved by affixing an acrylic ring to the tissue surrounding the indentations and then removing that block of tissue.
 As part of a forensic workup, a special camera photographed the biting and facial surfaces of the defendant's teeth.
-Rubber impressions of the defendant's teeth were made, and an expert examined the defendant's teeth to observe any defective or decayed teeth or any teeth that may have been artificially restored.
-An overlay technique consisting of a black-and-white negative of the defendant's teeth over a color transparency of the bite mark was used to compare teeth patterns.
+Rubber impressions of the defendant's teeth to observe any defective or decayed teeth or any teeth that may have been artificially restored.
+An overlay technique consisting of a black-and-white negative of the defendant's teeth patterns.